forgi86/sysid-neural-structures-fitting/README.md

 # System identification with neural networks: custom model structures and fitting criteria

-This repository contains the Python code to reproduce the results of the paper "System identification with neural networks: custom model structures and fitting criteria" by Marco Forgione and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper "System identification with neural networks: model structures and fitting criteria" by Marco Forgione and Dario Piga.

 The following fitting methods for State-Space (SS) and Input-Output (IO) neural dynamical models are implemented